All Robots

 From basic functions like app control and scheduling to advanced abilities like bipedal locomotion, object manipulation, and emotion detection.

-Multiple connectivity options tracked across the database, from LiDAR and cameras to ultrasonic and infrared sensors.
+Multiple sensor types tracked across the database, from LiDAR and cameras to ultrasonic and infrared sensors.

 Top: RGB Cameras, Depth Sensors, Tactile Skin, Microphone Array, High-Resolution HDR Camera (Front x2)